garagehive/garagehive.github.io/docs/garagehive-extending-price-markup-and-discount-calculations.md

    ![](media/garagehive-extending-pricing5.gif)

 1. Enter the **Unit of Measure Code** (if you use **Product Type** as **Item** or **Resource**) for the **Product No.** you selected (where applicable), followed by the **Minimum Quantity** to apply the price and the **Unit Price** to use.
-1. You can also specify other fields such as **Allow Line Disc.**, which means that this price can be used with the discount in the document lines, **Price Includes VAT**, which means that the price includes VAT, and so on.
+1. You can also specify other fields such as **Allow Line Disc.**, which means that this price can be used with the discount in the document lines, **Price Includes VAT**, which means that the price includes VAT.

    ![](media/garagehive-extending-pricing6.gif)
    <br>